The guide to corporate credit card programs

 To estimate your monthly business expenses, tally up the total amount spent on your business credit cards in the past month.
 If your spending varies greatly or follows a seasonal pattern, report the average of the last 3–6 months.
 Exclude any payments made through ACH, check, or wire transfers.

-The first step in implementing corporate credit cards is selecting one that suits your business.
+The first step in implementing a corporate credit card program is selecting which corporate credit card is best for your business.
 Different cards come with their own revenue and spending requirements as well as unique reward program structures.
 Some cards offer tiered rewards systems, where different types of expenses, such as travel, dining, or office supplies, earn varying rates of cashback or points.
 There are also cards that specialize in travel rewards, accumulating points for flights and hotel stays.
 Others offer a flat cashback rate on all purchases, providing a consistent return regardless of spending category.

 Finally, you or your finance team should set up controls on employee card accounts.
 This involves configuring spending limits and restrictions based on each cardholder’s role and your company's budget.
 For example, you can set daily or monthly spending limits, limit transactions from certain types of vendors, or require approval for expenditures over a certain amount.
 Also, integrating the cards with your company’s accounting software can facilitate automated expense reporting, speeding up your month-end close.